Celebrating Eleven Years Online...!

 For Power Boats

-Long Range Cruisers (LRC's) will necessarily carry quite a sizable fuel load, often amounting to around 15% or more of the vessel's displacement.
-With such a highly variable load on a long range trawler yacht or other long distance power vessel, if fitted with a CPP, the pitch can be made greater when the vessel is light, and made more fine when loaded without having to vary the engine rpm, and still provide maximum use of the engine's power.
+Long Range Cruisers (LRC's) will necessarily carry quite a sizable fuel load, typically some 12% to 15% of the vessel's displacement.
+With such a highly variable load on a long range trawler yacht or other long distance power vessel, if fitted with a CPP, the pitch can be increased when the vessel is light, and decreased when loaded without having to vary the engine rpm, and will provide maximum use of the engine's power.

-When running free with wind and waves the pitch may be made greater.
-Conversely when headed into the weather, the pitch may be made more fine.
+When running free with wind and waves 'pushing' you along, the pitch can be made greater in order to properly load the engine.
+Conversely when headed into the weather, the pitch can be made more fine.
 Much like shifting into overdrive or second gear, depending on the requirement.

 While it is true that a Fixed Pitch Propeller (FPP) can be more efficient than a Controllable Pitch Propeller, it is rarely given that opportunity...
-The FPP can only be maximally efficient at one rpm with one horsepower amount and one load condition: i.e. those for which it was specifically designed.
-At that one rpm and load, the FPP is able to absorb all the power that the engine can produce.
-At any other rpm, or any other vessel loading, the FPP cannot, either being over pitched or under pitched.
+The FPP can only be maximally efficient at one rpm with one horsepower input amount and one load condition: i.e. those for which it was specifically designed.
+At that one rpm and load, the FPP is designed to absorb all the power that the engine can produce.
+At any other rpm, or any other vessel loading, the FPP cannot operate efficiently, being either over pitched or under pitched.

-A correctly sized Controllable Pitch Propeller on the other hand is able to be efficient at a wide rpm range, and at a wide variation in vessel loading.
-This is so because the propeller pitch can be adjusted as needed in order to absorb all the power that the engine is capable of producing at nearly any rpm.
+A correctly sized Controllable Pitch Propeller on the other hand is able to be efficient over a wide rpm range, and over a wide range of vessel loading.
+This is so because the propeller's pitch can be adjusted as needed in order to absorb all the power that the engine is capable of producing at nearly any rpm.

-Even aboard a planing power vessel, one can use a CPP to provide fine pitch and higher rpm to get going, and a heavier pitch with reduced engine rpm once up to speed.
-If the vessel has two engines, and speed is to be low, one engine can be dropped out, and its propeller feathered fully to remove the drag of the stopped propeller.
+Even aboard a planing power vessel, one can use a CPP to provide fine pitch and higher rpm to get going, and increased pitch with reduced engine rpm once up to speed.
+If the vessel has two engines, and speed is to be low, one engine can be dropped out, and its propeller feathered to reduce the drag of the stopped propeller.

-The Controllable Pitch arrangement will permit a skipper to vary the engine rpm in service as needed to obtain the most favorable reduction in engine vibration and noise, as well as to vary the pitch (and therefore alter blade loading) to eliminate cavitation at any rpm.
+The Controllable Pitch arrangement will allow the engine rpm to be varied as needed for the most favorable reduction in engine vibration and noise, as well as to eliminate cavitation.

-Finally, there will be no anxiety as with a Fixed Pitch Propeller over whether or not the correct Fixed Pitch has been calculated for the combination of vessel and engine.
-As many boaters have discovered, predicting ideal propeller pitch is far from being an exact science...!
-With the wrong fixed pitch propeller, efficiency can be very poor indeed.
+Finally, there will be no anxiety as with a Fixed Pitch Propeller over whether or not the correct pitch has been calculated for the vessel.
+As many boaters have discovered, predicting ideal propeller pitch is far from an exact science...!
+With the wrong fixed pitch propeller, efficiency will be very poor indeed.

-Should you be traveling aboard a sail boat or motor sailor, it is unquestionably the best arrangement to have a CPP for the sake of accommodating the widely varying engine power requirements, whether under sail or not; whether running free or beating; or whether simply powering.
+Should you be traveling aboard a sailing or motor sailing vessel it is unquestionably the best arrangement to have a CPP for the sake of accommodating the widely varying engine power requirements, whether under sail or not; whether running free or beating; or whether simply powering.

 Relative Efficiency

 If we run at speeds other than that for which a Fixed Pitch Prop has been pitched, the propeller is not being efficient, and we are wasting fuel.
 It is interesting to note that here in the US where fuel is relatively inexpensive, the Fixed Pitch Propeller is the main stay.
-In the US, if it costs us a little more per mile to drive our vessels, we don't really notice: it is not a huge bite.
+In the US, if it costs us a little more per mile to drive our vessels, we have not really taken notice.

 While that has been the case for quite some time here in the US, we are seeing big changes in that situation...
-Now (2007) diesel prices are over USD $2.50 / gallon, and any extra fuel used does indeed begin to sting...!
+Now (2008) with fuel prices closing in on USD $4.00 / gallon, any extra fuel used does begin to sting...!

-In Europe where fuel is often three or four times our US cost, the CPP is much more common.
+In Europe where fuel is several times the cost in the US, the CPP is much more common.
 In Scandinavian countries the CPP configuration is nearly universal, and has been so since the beginning of mechanization of their commercial fleets in the early part of the 20th century.
+In other words, it is extremely well proven and well supported in northern Europe, especially in Scandinavia.

 Maneuvering